vanadium-archive/croupier/README.md

 ## Deleting Mojo Shell

 On your Android device, go to the Apps that you downloaded and Uninstall Mojo Shell from there.
-This cleanup step is important for when Syncbase is in a bad state.
+This cleanup step is important for when Mojo is in a bad state.

-__Note__: Due to issues with Syncgroup creation, an app that creates a syncgroup will not be able to start a second time, so you __must__ delete the mojo shell after each run.
-Fixing this is a high priority.
+__Note__: Syncgroup data and some Syncbase data is not cleaned up between runs.
+This means that deleting Mojo Shell can often be helpful in cases where clearing Mojo Shell's data is insufficient.

 ## Cleaning Up

 Due to some issues with mojo_shell, you may occasionally fail to start the program due to a used port.
 Follow the error's instructions and try again.

-Between builds of Mojo and Syncbase, you may wish to clean the app up.
+Between builds of Mojo and Syncbase, you may wish to clean the app and database info (for rooted devices only) up.

 ```
 ANDROID=1 make clean
 ```

+For non-rooted devices, you can manually clear the data of the Mojo Shell app.

 You can also clean credentials instead: